Mr-Joseph-Jo/EduTrackr/README.md

 Welcome to **EduTrackr**, a cutting-edge web-based platform hosted at [josephjo.me](https://josephjo.me).
 EduTrackr is designed to revolutionize academic performance tracking for educational institutions, providing a seamless and efficient way to monitor, analyze, and improve student outcomes.

 ## 🌐 Live Demo
-Visit the live platform at **[josephjo.me](https://josephjo.me)** to explore its features and capabilities.
+Visit the live platform **[here](https://josephjo.me)** to explore its features and capabilities.

 ---

 ## 📖 About EduTrackr

 EduTrackr is a comprehensive solution aimed at simplifying academic management for teachers and administrators.
-The platform is hosted at **[josephjo.me](https://josephjo.me)** and offers the following features:
+The platform is hosted **[here](https://josephjo.me)** and offers the following features:

 - **Secure Login System**: Separate login portals for admins and teachers to ensure secure access.
 - **File Uploading & Processing**: Upload and process class and batch data effortlessly.